Alan-Cha/graphql-complexity-paper-artifact/query-gen/README.md

 ### Providers

 Unfortunately, we cannot share the exact providers that we used for our experiment for a similar reason why we needed to anonymize our query-response corpus, they contain personal information.
-However, we have provided scripts in [github-configuration/](github-configuration/) and [yelp-configuration/](yelp-configuration/) that will dynamically create providers by querying the Github and Yelp APIs, which are exactly the same in structure as the ones that we used in our experiment.
+However, we have provided scripts in [github-configuration/](github-configuration/) and [yelp-configuration/](yelp-configuration/) that will dynamically create providers by querying the GitHub and Yelp APIs, which are exactly the same in structure as the ones that we used in our experiment.